Nitrogen balance: Physiological and Clinical Implications

 Positive nitrogen balance is associated with periods of growth, hypothyroidism, tissue repair, and pregnancy.

-Negative nitrogen balance is associated with burns, serious tissue injuries, fever, hyperthyroidism, wasting diseases, and periods of fasting.
+Negative nitrogen balance is associated with serious tissue injuries, fever, hyperthyroidism, wasting diseases, and periods of fasting.
 A negative nitrogen balance can be used as part of a clinical evaluation of malnutrition.

 Nitrogen balance is a method traditionally used to measure dietary protein requirements.
 This approach necessitates the meticulous collection of all nitrogen inputs and outputs to ensure comprehensive accounting of nitrogen exchanges.
 Nitrogen balance studies typically involve controlled dietary conditions, requiring participants to consume specific diets to determine total nitrogen intake precisely.
 Furthermore, participants often must remain at the study location for the duration of the study to facilitate the collection of all nitrogen losses.
 Physical exercise is also known to influence nitrogen excretion, adding another variable that requires control during these studies.
 Due to the stringent conditions required for accurate results, the nitrogen balance method may pose challenges when studying dietary protein requirements across different demographics, such as children.